OpenSDN-io/docs/release/tf4k8s/TF-for-K8s-Quick-Start-Guide.md

     #pinging it:
     kubectl exec --namespace kube-system -it ${src_pod} ping ${isolated_pod_ip}

-From the output you may notice that the command is stuck, not displaying any responses because this time we’re trying to reach something that isn’t reachable because TF is preventing it.
+From the output you may notice that the command is stuck, not displaying any responses because this time we’re trying to reach something that isn’t reachable because OpenSDN is preventing it.
 Press ctrl+c to cancel.

 The final behaviour to verify is an exception to the above one: Services of type `LoadBalancer` in isolated Namespaces will be reachable from the outside world.
 This can be verified by following the first use case.
 A copy of `yelb` running in an isolated Namespace `dev-isolated` should be available to the Internet through the `LoadBalancer` Service `yelb-ui`: